Associate Clinical Professor

 Joint Medical Program

-Amin Azzam is a Clinical Professor whose focus is innovations in health professional education.
+Amin Azzam is an Associate Clinical Professor whose focus is innovations in health professional education.

 Amin Azzam is a professor at 3 San Francisco bay area universities: 1) University of California, San Francisco School of Medicine, 2) University of California, Berkeley School of Public Health, and 3) Samuel Merritt University.
 He has dedicated his career to innovations in health professional schools, including Problem Based Learning (PBL), Simulation Based Learning (SBL) and Open Educational Pedagogy (OEP).
 He remains clinically active—running long-term psychotherapy groups for patients with chronic illnesses.
 He lives in Oakland with his wife (June) and children (Remy and Margo).
 They enjoy camping, board games and international travel.